Barbara Castle: Honours and awards

 Barbara Castle was a recipient of the Order of the Companions of O. R. Tambo in Silver, a South African award to foreign nationals for friendship with that country.
 In a statement the South African government recognised Castle's "outstanding contribution to the struggle against apartheid, and the establishment of a non-sexist, non-racial and democratic South Africa".
 Castle was an active supporter of the Anti-Apartheid Movement (AAM) in Britain from the very start of its existence.

 In 1990 Castle received a Cross of the Order of Merit of the Federal Republic of Germany for "services to European democracy".

+In 1998 Castle was awarded an honorary degree by the University of Cambridge.

 In 2002 Castle was posthumously awarded an honorary doctorate by the Open University for public service in areas of special educational concern to the university.

 In September 2008 Northern Rail, Blackburn with Darwen Borough Council and the PTEG (Passenger Transport Executive Group) named a train after her.
 The plaque was unveiled by Castle's niece, Sonya Hinton, and Ruth Kelly MP, then Secretary of State for Transport.
 A commemorative brochure was produced by the PTEG for the event.